 The laser selectively targets these small veins and damages them before they are absorbed by the body.
-Many sessions are usually required with a 6 -12 week interval between them.
+Many sessions are usually required with a 6 -12-week interval between them.
 If there is a larger “feeder” vein this must be treated first with endovenous laser ablation or radiofrequency ablation.

-This medical procedure is extremely effective and performed using an ultrasound machine so that the doctor can precisely monitor the treatment.
-Only one treatment for the vein is required usually under local anaesthesia which can be a little “stingy” in some patients.
+This medical procedure is extremely effective and performed using an ultrasound machine so the doctor can precisely monitor the treatment.
+Only one treatment for the vein is required and it is performed under local anesthesia with minimal discomfort.

 |Endovenous Laser Ablation||Simple Laser|

 |Vein Type||Varicose Veins||Reticular Veins or

 |Price||$$$$$ (Thousands)||$$ (Hundreds)|

-Why don’t some doctors use simple lasers?
+Why don’t all doctors use simple lasers?